 It is best to create single-column statistics immediately after a load.
 There are some choices for statistics.
 For example, if you create single-column statistics on every column it might take a long time to rebuild all the statistics.
 If you know certain columns are not going to be in query predicates, you can skip creating statistics on those columns.

 If you decide to create single-column statistics on every column of every table, you can use the stored procedure code sample

 The following example is a good starting point for creating statistics.
 It creates single-column statistics on each column in the dimension table, and on each joining column in the fact tables.
 You can always add single or multi-column statistics to other fact table columns later on.

-You have successfully loaded data into Azure SQL Data Warehouse.
+You have successfully loaded data into your data warehouse.
 Great job!

-Loading data is the first step to developing a data warehouse solution using SQL Data Warehouse.
+Loading data is the first step to developing a data warehouse solution using Azure Synapse Analytics.
 Check out our development resources.